jacopotagliabue/paas-data-ingestion/README.md

 ## How to run it

-TBC

-### Pumper
+Running the stack involves running three operations:

+* setting up the infrastructure;
+* send data;
+* run dbt transformations.

+### Send data with the pumper

 * To pump data into the newly created stack, `cd` into the `pumper` folder, create a virtual environment and activate it, then install the requirements with `pip install -r requirements.txt`.
 * Download and unzip the [Coveo Data Challenge dataset](https://github.com/coveooss/SIGIR-ecom-data-challenge) into a local folder and write down the full path, e.g. `myfolder/train`
 * Create a copy of `.env.local` named `.env`, and use the dataset path as the value for `DATA_FOLDER`, the AWS url for the lambda function for `COLLECT_URL`.
 * Run `python pumper.py` to start sending Google Analytics events to the endpoint.
 The script will run until `N_EVENTS` has been sent (change the variable in the script to what you like).

-Please note that at every run, `pumper.py` will send events as they are happening in that very moments: so running the code two times will not produce duplicate events, but events with similar categorical features and different id, timestamp etc.
+At every run, `pumper.py` will send events as they are happening in that very moments: so running the code two times will not produce duplicate events, but events with similar categorical features and different id, timestamp etc.

+Please note that if you want to jump start the log table by bulk-loading the dataset (or a portion of it) to Snowflake, you can avoid some idle time waiting for events to be sent by using the [copy into](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table.html) function over the raw csv.

+## Bonus: mix and match materialization options

+TBC

 ## Contributors